Updated: Jan 23

 Morihei Ueshiba founded Aikido as a spiritual path for 'warriors of peace', the way being based on compassion, wisdom, fearlessness and love of nature.
 "It is designed for the realisation of our own nature as universal spirit" [William Gleason, The Sacred Sounds of the Kototama"]

-After the passing of Morihei Ueshiba in 1969, the Aikikai's chief instructor Koichi Tohei created the Ki Society to focus on teaching 'aikido with mind and body unified', that is applying Aikido techniques in a defensively effective way whilst remaining calm and relaxed.
-He developed this way inspired by exercises of unifying the mind and body he had learnt from Nakamura Tempu and his Japanese Yoga, a study of how we can realize the truths of nature and our full potential.
+Koichi Tohei created the Ki Society and founded Ki Aikido to focus on teaching 'aikido with mind and body unified'.
+This style applies techniques in a defensively effective way whilst remaining calm and relaxed.
+He developed this way inspired by methods of unifying the mind and body he had learnt from Nakamura Tempu and his Japanese Yoga, a study of how we can realize the truths of nature and our full potential.